GSA-TTS/gitlab-runner-cloudgov/README.md

   for details.

 * **A cloud.gov space to host the deployment service account** - Runners should only be deployed into their own dedicated spaces.
-The terraform in terraform/runner-manager takes care of this.
+The terraform deployment care of this.

 * **Network access from your runner space to required Internet destinations** - Runners need to reach your GitLab server via HTTPS.
 They also need to be able